published in Change, Grief, Health, Saying NO! by Maryanne | April 12, 2012

 He was right.

-But when we are in times of crisis, we often don’t KNOW when enough is enough.
-We’ve lost all perspective because suddenly there is no normal.
 And it is up to the people around us – be that family, friends, colleagues, professionals or strangers – to have the courage and compassion to remove us from a situation we no longer need to be in.

 In the weeks that followed, my brother Doug became the chief safe-keeper of the chick.
 He was the mother hen of all the other mother hens.
 Doug fed me, watered me, put me to bed, dragged me out of bed, listened to me, answered my questions, fielded the dozens of phone calls, kept me on track meeting all the lousy new obligations my days held…funeral arrangements, choosing a headstone, meeting with lawyers and so on.

-But the RCMP officer’s ‘chick in the road’ analogy gave me an idea.
-The next time I gave my Behind the Scenes presentation, I would incorporate his story to demonstrate the incredibly important role that people working in victim services play.
+But the RCMP officer’s ‘chick in the road’ analogy gave me a great idea.
+The next time I gave my Behind the Scenes presentation, I would incorporate his story to demonstrate the integral role that people working in victim services play.
 I would also have my presentation professionally filmed and put on a DVD for educational use by victim services units.
+So my intended audience could still hear my presentation – it just wouldn’t be live.

 Back when John and I were in our early twenties and he was writing the different exams required to become a police officer, I gave him a “warm fuzzy” – a fluffy little yellow chick with cardboard feet and googly eyes.
 And with the chick was this little note I’d written for him: